jasonbayton/11ty/_src/support.md

 - Custom APN management (end-customer)
 - OTA device agent (OEM)

-With deep experience of the Android Enterprise ecosystem, we can build anything from OEM config applications to EMM platforms, custom DPCs and more.
+With deep experience of the Android Enterprise ecosystem, it's possible to build anything from OEM config applications to EMM platforms, custom DPCs and more.
 Together, we can bring your Android visions to life.

   </div>
   <div class="service-image mobile-hidden">